 Marietta is the place to study history -- it's all around you here.
 Right off campus you'll find prehistoric Indian burial mounds.
 The town of Marietta, the first permanent settlement in the Northwest Territory, still retains pieces of its pioneer past.
 On campus you'll find an impressive collection of primary historical research materials.
 And while you study the past, you'll work one-on-one with dedicated professors who will help you establish and achieve your goals for the future.

-All history majors take the following courses:
+All history majors take the following credits:

 - US History: The First Century